Why are concluding thesis restatements important?

 – Identify a thesis restatements purpose and what makes one effective in an academic essay

 While it’s never easy writing an essay conclusion, focussing on the individual elements of that section one by one (such as the summary of ideas and the research gaps) can significantly help a writer piece together an effective paragraph.
-In this short course, we pay careful attention to the thesis restatement, which is often the first element of a concluding paragraph.
-We compare thesis statements with their restated versions in Lesson 1 to identify purpose, and in Lesson 2 provide four helpful tips for writing successful restatements.
-Finally, in Lesson 3, a number of example restatements are offered, providing students with useful academic phrases and structures.
+In this short reader, we pay careful attention to the thesis restatement, which is often the first element of a concluding paragraph.
+We compare thesis statements with their restated versions in Chapter 1 to identify purpose, and in Chapter 2 provide four helpful tips for writing successful restatements.
+Finally, in Chapter 3, a number of example restatements are offered, providing students with useful academic phrases and structures.

 Thesis statements are an integral part of an essay.
 They allow the writer to communicate to the reader the following five aspects in a clear and concise way:

 - how the question is being approached